Travel Planner Resources

-When you are planning a tour experience, you have the opportunity to incorporate basic peace building elements into your traveler’s itinerary.
-Peace building can be most successful when small items are encourage each day.
+When planning a tour experience, you have the UNIQUE opportunity to incorporate basic peacebuilding elements into traveler’s itineraries (i.e. travel with CARE).
+Peacebuilding can be most successful when small items are considered, planned, and encouraged each day.
 Small concepts can evolve into larger results over time.
-So start with a series of smaller but important elements up front and have your tour director reinforce on tour.
-Below are some basic peace building elements that can be added as part of your pre-trip education and/or onsite delivery!
+So start with a series of smaller but important peacebuilding elements up front and have your tour director/guide reinforce them on tour.
+Below are some basic peacebuilding questions and suggestions that can be included as part of your pre-trip planning.

-1. What does a traveler need to consider before their journey?
-What can they learn or bring?
+1. Curiosity - What can a traveler consider before a journey?
+What can be learned and practiced?

-2. What are ways a traveler can be intentional when traveling?
+2. Awareness - What are ways a traveler can be culturally aware and intentional when traveling?

-3. What can a traveler do to be environmentally responsible?
+3. Respect - What can a traveler do to be environmentally and culturally responsible?

-4. What does in mean to be a Peace Ambassador during and after their journey?
+4. Engagement - What does in mean to be a Peace Ambassador and how can they share that?

-Below are some suggestions a travel provider can include to “Make Peace Part of the Journey”!
+Below are some CARE suggestions to include to “Make Peace Part of Every Traveler’s Journey”!

-When you plan your journey - You can choose to travel with a Mindset of curiosity and respect
+• When you plan a journey - You can choose to travel with a mindset of curiosity & connectivity.

-2. Learn a bit about where you are going and what new things you will see.
-Remember the place you are visiting may be a tourist location to you, but it is also a place where many diverse people live, work & value.
+2. Study up about the destination and what new things you will see.
+Recognize the place you are visiting may be a tourist location to you, but it is also a place where many diverse people live, work & value.

 3. Learn basic dos and don’ts for behavior, dress, and etiquette in the area you’re visiting.

-4. Engage locals about their lives, culture, and traditions.
+4. Plan to meet and connect with others you meet about their lives, culture, and traditions.
 Celebrate differences and diversity.
+Ask questions.

-5. When in a foreign country, learn a few local phrases: Even simple greetings in the local language
+5. If traveling to a foreign country, learn a few local phrases: Even simple greetings in the local language

 (“Hello,” “Thank you,” “Please,” and “Excuse me.”)

-6. Plan to be a guest, not a critic.
+6. Commit to being a guest, not a critic.
 Speak with the mindset of learning and engaging, not judging.

 7. Consider and acknowledge your own biases and assumptions.
 Avoid stereotyping people or places.
-Accept that you may not understand everything—and that’s okay.
+Description text goes here

 2. Slow down—listen, observe, connect.
 Actively seek common ground in conversations.
 Practice patience in delays or misunderstandings.